TimeRef.com

 Charles V becomes King of France

 King John of France was still in captivity after his capture at the Battle of Poitiers and livng in a certain amount of luxury at the Savoy in London.
 But a mysterious illness became serious and his died.
 His body was transported to France for burial.
-His son Charles became king of France and was crowned at Rheims Cathedral. ¹
+His son Charles became king of France and was crowned at Reims Cathedral. ¹

 1367